joseph-flinn/site/frontend/posts/plg-product-triad.md

 Engineering for the feasibility and complexity of a solution and Engineering is responsible for providing feedback to assist with minimizing technical complexity.
 Minimizing complexity is important to contribute to the overall Lean goals of maximizing value delivery while minimizing waste.
-Technical complexity is slow to develop and test which makes it the enemy of Lean since it causes friction in the fast delivery of value.
+Technical complexity is slow to develop and test, which makes it the enemy of Lean since it causes friction in the fast delivery of value.
 Complex solutions are also prone to rework which increases waste.